A1Kumari/Todo-Summary-Assistant-/readme.md

 git clone https://github.com/A1Kumari/Todo-Summary-Assistant-.git
 cd todo-summary-assistant
 Backend Setup
-Create a .env file in the backend folder and configure it as follows:
+Create a .env file in the backend folder and configure the environment variables:

 env
 Copy code